 Warmeston OÜ will keep a register of all cases were material originating from WKH has been offered.
-During the 'Reporting Period' there have been no instances where there was a risk of fuelwood originating from WKH's.
-A total of 4 secondary feedstock suppliers included in the SBE program delivered material to the factory.
-No major deviations have been recorded during the SBE supplier audits.
+During the 'Reporting Period' there have been 5 suppliers who have delivered fuelwood from a total of 10 cadastral units which did not meet SBP-compliant criteria and were in full excluded from the SBP-compliant feedstock.
+These deliveries formed 0,5 % from the total volume of fuel wood.
+A total of 12 secondary feedstock suppliers were included in the SBE program and no major deviations have been recorded during the annual SBE supplier audits.